EDM HOLE DRILLING

 - Starter holes for machining

 Many metal materials are difficult or impossible to machine without adding heat.
 The application of heat, however, can cause deformation to some materials, leading to waste and scrapped parts.
-EDM hole drilling allows materials to be worked with exceptional precision without applying heat.
-The EDM fast hole drilling process is quick, effective, and can be used to machine virtually any electrically conductive or heat-treated metal material, including:
+EDM hole popping allows materials to be worked with exceptional precision without applying heat.
+The EDM fast hole popping process is quick, effective, and can be used to machine virtually any electrically conductive or heat-treated metal material, including:

 - Carbon graphite

 - High alloy steel

 - Stainless steel

 These materials are often extremely costly, and, as such, any undue waste can be a significant blow to your budget.
 Fortunately, our expertise ensures superior accuracy and precision, with no unnecessary material waste.

 The EDM Hole Popping Experts